grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 ## Mute timings

-Mute timings are not inherited from a parent notification policy.
-They have to be configured in full on each level.
+Mute timings are not inherited from a parent notification policy, and they have to be configured on each level.
+For instructions, refer to [Configure mute timings](ref:configure-mute-timings).

 ## Example